spinnaker/spinnaker.github.io/guides/developer/provider-setups/aws-dev-setup.md

 3. In the default VPC of the same region, [create a security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#CreatingSecurityGroups) named "SpinnakerDev" and [add a rule](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules) allowing port 22 inbound for a restricted set of IPs (for example, corporate firewall ranges).

-4. Then, provision a development instance that uses these resources:
+4. Provision a development instance that uses these resources with the following steps:
     * From the AWS Console, navigate to the EC2 [launch instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) wizard
     * Select an _Ubuntu Server 16.04_ Amazon machine image
     * Select an instance type with sufficient resources to run all the Spinnaker microservices, such as _m5.4xlarge_